radiantearth/stac-spec/extensions/projection/README.md

 several related Assets each representing a band or layer for the Item, and which typically all use the same CRS, e.g., a UTM Zone.
 However, there may also be Assets intended for display, like a preview image or thumbnail, that have been reprojected to a different CRS, e.g., Web Mercator, or resized to better accommodate that use case.
-In this case, the fields should be specified at the Item Asset level, while those Item Assets that use the defaults can remain unspecified.
+In this case, the fields should be specified at the Item Asset level, while those Item Asset objects that use the defaults can remain unspecified.

 ## Examples